Asad006/Merouani-cop3330-assignment4part2/readme.md

 **Display all Items**:
 Displays on the table all the items (the completed and the incomplete  items) in the list.
 #### Sort Items
-To sort the Items lexicographically click on *Items* header of the column.
-The first click will do ascending sorting, and the second click will do descending sorting whereas the third will make the table go back to its initial state.
-Similar option are also available for *Due Date* header.
+To sort the Items by due date, click on *Sort Items By Due Date* located at the top of the table.
+The sorted table will be updated.
 #### Edit  Description
 The user has two option to edit the description of an item.
 The first one is two double-click on the description itself in the same row if the item.
 Once  double-click is made the cursor will appear so that the user can edit the